-Investing and withdrawing funds has always worked without delays, which is why PeerBerry remains one of our favorite P2P lending platforms.
+Investing and withdrawing funds has always worked without delays, so PeerBerry remains one of our favorite P2P lending platforms.

-We joined PeerBerry four years ago, and our active portfolio is currently above €19,000.
-We remained invested even in 2022, when the conflict in Ukraine delayed the loan repayment plan.
+We joined PeerBerry five years ago, and our active portfolio is currently above €19,000.
+We remained invested even in 2022 & [year] when the conflict in Ukraine delayed the loan repayment plan.

 None of the other P2P marketplaces have access to the entire loan portfolio of the lenders, which means that PeerBerry has access to much more accurate data that directly impact the performance of your investments.